 All of the benefits that heat exchangers provide make them preferable for most industries.
 Yet, companies that operate in the oil and gas industry, where conditions are typically hazardous, haven’t always been able to enjoy those benefits.
 Today, though, more companies are turning to heat exchangers that are specifically certified per UL/cUL as well as ATEX and IECEx standards.
 Such heat exchangers not only streamline the process of thermal management, but also offer high levels of protection against potentially hazardous contaminants in the air.

-To learn more about why more oil and gas companies are turning to heat exchangers, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about why more oil and gas companies are turning to heat exchangers, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.